 Your Wi-Fi router is the gateway to your network.
 Anyone with access to your router can also access other devices on the network.
 Usually, the network security key protects your network and stops outsiders from accessing it, but it’s not as secure as you need it to be.

-Install CyberGhost VPN on your router to protect your entire network at once.
+You can install CyberGhost VPN on your router to protect your entire network at once.
 In addition, change your Wi-Fi password frequently to kick out any freeloaders.

 Practice 9: Update Software Regularly